robertzehnder/sinatra-and-activerecord/readme.md

 ## Why ActiveRecord and Sinatra?

-Sinatra helps us build simple web applications quickly + easily.
-But we have no way to store data.
-ActiveRecord lets us store data in a DB easily but has no native web interface - only the command line.
+Sinatra helps us build simple web applications quickly.
+We do not, however, have any way to persist data.
+ActiveRecord, on the other hand, lets us store data in a database easily but has no native web interface - only the command line.

 Put the two together, and we can build an app with a web interface that is